nyxx-discord/nyxx_docs/src/guides/migrationtoversion3.md

 #### `Interface-based entity model`

 Concrete implementations of classes are now hidden and interfaces are exposed.
-Here, nothing should particularly change but keep in mind you are now receiving not `User` but `IUser` which represents user entity, but it's completely transparent on what it can do but hides how its achieved.
+Here, nothing should particularly change but keep in mind that you are now receiving not `User` but `IUser` which represents the user entity, but it's completely transparent on what it can do but hides internal implementation.
 It allows us to modify underlying logic more easily.

 External and internal API hadn't changed since previous version.